iamtitouche/DeepRL/1-DQN/FrozenLake/README.md

 The game can be played in two different modes, depending on the value of the boolean is_slippery.

-If is_slippery is True will move in intended direction with probability of $1/3$ else will move in either perpendicular direction with equal probability of $1/3$ in both directions.
+If is_slippery is True, the agent will move in intended direction with probability of $1/3$ else will move in either perpendicular direction with equal probability of $1/3$ in both directions.

 #### Improvements